pedrojunqueira/da-100/README.md

 - Reduce cardinality
 	- Cardinality is a term that is used to describe the uniqueness of the values in a column.
 	- Use data profiler in Power Query to analyse column distribution and unique values
 	- Lots of repeated values indicated low cardinality.
-A GOOD THING.
+Low cardinality in this case is A GOOD THING.

 - Improve performance by reducing cardinality levels
 	- Power BI Desktop offers different techniques that you can use to help reduce the data that is loaded into data models, such as summarization.